-Their combination of password, passphrase, and even touch ID makes this as secure a mobile wallet and if you do enough to protect access to your phone itself, there’s little chance that anyone else would be able to use your Infinito Wallet.
+Their combination of password, passphrase, and even touch ID makes this as secure as a mobile wallet, and if you do enough to protect access to your phone itself, there’s little chance that anyone else would be able to use your Infinito Wallet.
 Your user information and coin data (public and private keys) are not held in centralized servers.

-Infinito supports more than 1000 coins, to see the full list click here.
+Infinito supports more than 1000 coins, to see the full list, click here.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com